wbzyl/nosql-tutorial/lib/views/nodejs_npm.md

     Usage: kanso COMMAND [ARGS]

     Available commands:
-      push         Upload a project to a CouchDB instance show         Load a project and output resulting JSON create       Create a new project skeleton
+      help           Show help specific to a command push           Load a project and push to a CouchDB database upload         Upload a file or directory of JSON files to DB show           Load a project and output resulting JSON createdb       Create a new CouchDB database
-      pushdata     Push a file or directory of JSON files to DB pushadmin    Upload the kanso admin app to a CouchDB instance autopush     Upload a project, then watch files for changes uuids        Returns UUIDs generated by a CouchDB instance help         Show help specific to a command
+      deletedb       Delete a CouchDB database
+      listdb         List databases on a CouchDB instance replicate      Exchange data between databases
+      transform      Performs tranformations on JSON files
+      uuids          Returns UUIDs generated by a CouchDB instance pack           Pack a package into a .tar.gz file publish        Publish a package to a repository unpublish      Remove a published package from a repository install        Installs a package and its dependencies clear-cache    Removes packages from the local cache ls             Builds a project and reports a list of its exports

 ## Różności